wichmannpas/tcpDbusClient/README.md

 TCP DBus Client
 ===============

-**Attention!** *You are currently viewing the unstable development branch.
-Using this source code can cause compatibility issues when used with the stable branch of tcpDbusServer.*

 This is an Android tcp client.
 It can send basic tcp information to a remote computer.

 See [tcpDbusServer](http://github.com/wichmannpas/tcpDbusServer) for a C++-written desktop application which can handle the tcp requests and send DBus commands.